JurikMatej/IBP-NEL-Analysis-Scripts/docs/NEL-analysis-data-contract.md

          - y-axis = bins of number of reporting domains
          - plot point (heat) content: count of collectors handling the reports

-    5. Additional interesting collector metrics:
+    5. [OK] Additional interesting collector metrics:
         a.
 [OK] len(rt_collectors) as a metric
         b.
 [OK] top N primary collectors
         c.
 [OK] top N secondary collectors
         e.
 [OK] top N TOTAL (all occurrences, any priority) collectors

-    6. Ratio of NEL-monitored resources to non-NEL-monitored resources
+    6. [OK] Ratio of NEL-monitored resources to non-NEL-monitored resources
        - [OK] url_domain_hosted_resources_with_nel / url_domain_hosted_resources * 100 (for each domain)
        - [OK] Variability/variety of the NEL configuration on the domain
        - [OK] The most popular config variation

-    7. Configuration metrics
+    7. [OK] Configuration metrics
           a.
 [OK] By separate NEL fields (See point 4. of the previous section)

-    8. Overview of the monitored resource types (html, js, img, video)
+    8. [OK] Overview of the monitored resource types (html, js, img, video)

 	9. Popular domain metrics (case study for the popular sites from TRANCO - interesting domains analysis)